 The default LAN IP address scheme for the modem router is 192.x.x.x.
 The most common IP schemes are 192.x.x.x, 172.x.x.x, and 10.x.x.x.
 If you experience a conflict, change the IP scheme either for your home network or for the network with the client VPN computer.
-For information about changing these settings, see Manage the Modem Routers's LAN IP Address Settings on page 192.
+For information about changing these settings, see Manage the LAN IP Address Settings on page 145.